Universal relation between $C_{T}$ and the CFT Weyl anomaly: Universal relation between C T and c from holographic data

-Thus, the $Q$-curvature is related with our preferred pointwise Weyl invariant~\footnote{Note that our convention slightly differs from that of Case et al. \cite{Case:2024oih}.
-We reserve $W^{(d)}_{2,1}$ to denote the $d$-dimensional invariant induced by the corresponding ambient curvature invariant.} quadratic in the Weyl tensor $W^{(d)}_{2,1}$ as
+Note that this convention for pointwise Weyl invariance differs slightly from that of Case et al.~\cite{Case:2024oih}.
+We reserve $W^{(d)}_{2,1}$ to denote the $d$-dimensional invariant induced by the corresponding ambient curvature invariant.